wUFr/php-language-localizer/README.md

 - Translate keys into text values based on set language.
 - Support for string replacement with parameters.
 - Handle different translations based on a counter value.
+- Gender-based translations for proper grammatical forms.
+- Combined gender and counter-based translations for complex language rules.
 - Easy to structure localization texts in a clean folder hierarchy.

 ## Table of Contents